LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_05_challenge_develop_a_container_image_pipeline/README.md

     If you use the supplied workflow, move it into the `.github/workflows` directory.

 1. Update the workflow so it can be called from another workflow.
-1. In the second repo, add a workflow that calls the integration workflow.
+1. In the second repo, add the exercise files and then add a workflow that calls the integration workflow.

     Use the supplied workflow, [docker-publish.yml](./docker-publish.yml), or create a workflow using the starter workflow for *Publish Docker Container*.